vitiral/artifact/design/definitions.md

 - scale-out: single threaded code can easily be made highly concurrent
 - fun: rust is a fun language to write in.

-The web-ui will be written in elm for many of the same reasons.'''
+The web-ui will be written in elm for many of the same reasons.

-[TST-0]
-done = 'by definition'
+# TST-0
+done: by definition
+###